alzarei/incubator-drill/contrib/native/client/readme.win.txt

     Note: For 64 bit builds, change the platform toolset to Windows SDK for your project.
     (Root node, i.e. the projectname) Properties ->Configuration Properties->General->Platform Toolset = Windows7.1SDK
-    If your are running Windows 7 and having problem isntalling windows SDK follow the instructions here http://stackoverflow.com/questions/19366006/error-when-installing-windows-sdk-7-1
+    If you are running Windows 7 and having problem isntalling windows SDK follow the instructions here http://stackoverflow.com/questions/19366006/error-when-installing-windows-sdk-7-1

 1.3 [Optional] Windows Driver kit
     The Windows Driver kit is required to get the 64 bit assembler ml64.
 The